BalakumaranM/balakumaranm.github.io/_posts/2024-09-22-blog-post-1-part-4.md

   - shm
 ---

-Hey everyone, welcome to the final part of this series.
-In the earlier posts, we walked through our beam-signal dataset, explored time-domain vs. frequency-domain representations, and even dove into some time-frequency insights using the STFT.
-Today, I’m excited to share how I trained our transformer model and the many lessons I learned along the way.

-I won’t get into the nitty-gritty of how transformers work from the ground up—trust me, that could fill a book!
-If you’re curious about the deep theory, I highly recommend checking out courses like MIT’s 6.S191 or Andrew Ng’s deep learning series.
-Instead, I’ll jump straight into the practical side of things: what I did, the hurdles I faced, and how I eventually got the model to work.
+Welcome back!
+This is the fourth and final part of our deep dive into **Transformer-based Structural Health Monitoring**.
+By now, we’ve covered how the dataset was collected, why frequency-domain (and even time-frequency) data matters, and how to spot key indicators of damage.
+In this post, I’ll share how I actually **trained** the transformer model, the roadblocks I hit, and what finally led to some pretty amazing results.

+> **Quick Note**: I’m not going to explain how transformers evolved from single neurons, multi-layer networks, backpropagation, and so on—there are entire courses on that, like **MIT 6.S191** or **Andrew Ng’s** deep learning series.
+If you’re new to transformers, those resources are a great place to start.

+---

+## Where It All Began

-I started with a simple transformer encoder model using these hyperparameters:
+I started off with a **simple transformer encoder**:
-- **d_model:** 64
+- **Embedding dimension (d_model):** 64
-- **Attention heads:** 4
+- **Number of attention heads:** 4
-- **Encoder layers:** 2
+- **Number of encoder layers:** 2
 - **Dropout:** 0.1
 - **Batch size:** 8
 - **Learning rate:** 1e-4
-- **Max sequence length:** 1100 (downsampled from the original 6400 points)
+- **Max sequence length:** 1100

-Right off the bat, the model performed terribly—its best accuracy was barely around 25%.
-I was puzzled.
-I thought, “The dataset’s small, yes, but shouldn’t the model be able to learn something meaningful?”
-I tried everything: unwrapping the phase data to smooth out those abrupt jumps, normalizing, and even smoothing the signals.
-Nothing seemed to help.
+Why 1100?
+Because each of our samples has 6400 points in the frequency domain, but I **downsampled** them to 1100 to reduce computational cost.
+I was hoping that even with fewer data points, the transformer’s attention mechanism could learn meaningful features.

+I was **terribly wrong**—the model topped out at about **25% accuracy**, which is basically random guessing among our four damage classes (healthy, 2.96%, 5.92%, and 8.87% mass loss).
+I tried typical preprocessing tricks—phase unwrapping to handle those discontinuities, normalizing, smoothing—but nothing moved the needle much.

+---
+## Realizing the Importance of Key Frequencies
 <div style="text-align: center;">
   <img src="/images/blog_related/test_1_magnitude.png" alt="Confusion Matrix" style="width:50%;">
   <p><strong>Frequency- Magnitude graph for sample 1 from all 4 classes</strong></p>
 </div>

-Then it hit me.
-I started looking at the frequency-magnitude graphs (you might remember those from Part 1 and 2) and noticed that not all frequencies are equally important.
-The first three vibrational modes—roughly between 10–40 Hz, 120–160 Hz, and 350–450 Hz—were clearly the key players in differentiating between healthy and damaged states.
-I decided to filter out frequencies outside these ranges, which made a world of difference.
-Suddenly, the transformer could focus on the parts of the frequency domain that really mattered.

-I also experimented with a hybrid approach, adding a few convolutional layers before the transformer.
-Convolutional networks are fantastic at grabbing local patterns (like those resonance peaks we saw), and they helped reduce the sequence length even further.
-This hybrid model provided an extra boost, but it wasn’t until I tweaked the transformer itself that things really started to click.

-One surprising yet crucial adjustment was reducing the batch size.
-With a batch size of 8, the model’s accuracy was erratic.
-When I lowered it to 4—and eventually to 2—the performance improved dramatically.
-With smaller batches, the model received more frequent weight updates, which seemed to help it navigate the complex loss landscape better, especially given our small dataset.

-Here’s a quick rundown of my key observations:
-- **Initial Setup:** With 6400-point data downsampled to 1100 and a batch size of 8, the model plateaued around 25% accuracy.
-- **Preprocessing Tweaks:** I tried phase unwrapping, normalization, and smoothing, but these didn’t make a big impact on their own.
-- **Focusing on Key Frequencies:** Filtering out everything except the critical bands (10–40 Hz, 120–160 Hz, and 350–450 Hz) dramatically improved the model’s ability to learn.
-- **Hybrid CNN-Transformer Model:** Adding convolutional layers helped extract local patterns and reduce the sequence length before feeding the data into the transformer.
-- **Hyperparameter Tuning:** Increasing the number of transformer layers from 2 to 3 and reducing the batch size from 8 to 2 were game changers.

-The final model achieved an impressive **test accuracy of 97.86%**.
-Here’s the classification report for a quick look:
+After some head-scratching, I plotted the **frequency-magnitude** graphs for each damage label.
+I noticed that the **first three vibrational modes**—around **10–40 Hz**, **120–160 Hz**, and **350–450 Hz**—were crucial for differentiating between healthy and damaged states.
+Frequencies outside those ranges barely changed with damage.

+So, I decided to **filter out** everything else.
+The moment I did that, the transformer finally began to learn.
+It makes sense: the model could now focus on the **specific resonant frequencies** most affected by mass removal, rather than wasting attention on irrelevant data.

+---

+## Adding a Little Convolution

+I also tested a **hybrid CNN + Transformer** approach.
+Convolutional layers are great at extracting local patterns—like those resonance peaks—while reducing the overall sequence length.
+Feeding these more compact features into the transformer gave a modest performance boost, but it wasn’t the magic bullet.
+The real breakthrough came from more direct tuning of the transformer itself.

+---
+## Tweaking Hyperparameters and Batch Size

+### Increasing the Depth

+I increased the **number of encoder layers** from 2 to 3.
+This gave the model more capacity to capture the nuanced relationships in the frequency data, especially now that it was focusing on the most important frequency bands.

+### Reducing the Batch Size

+I was initially using **batch_size = 8**.
+Training accuracy would shoot up, but validation accuracy wouldn’t budge—or sometimes even dropped.
+Out of curiosity, I reduced the batch size to 4, then to 2.
+This slower, more frequent update cycle allowed the model to generalize better, especially given our **small dataset** of just 280 samples total.

+In one experiment, I noticed that with **batch_size = 4**, the model improved steadily across epochs, rather than jumping around.
+When I took it even lower, to **batch_size = 2**, it finally converged to an accuracy I was really happy with.

+---

+## Final Results

+Putting it all together—**filtering to critical frequency bands**, adding a **third transformer layer**, and dropping **batch_size** to 2—yielded an awesome test accuracy of **0.9786**.
+Below is the classification report in a clearer table form:

 | **Class**       | **Precision** | **Recall** | **F1-Score** | **Support** |
 |-----------------|---------------|------------|-------------:|-----------:|